Help for MyCorbu Architectural Bookkeeping

 1 - MANAGING REIMBURSEMENT OF MILEAGE TO STAFF

 When you reimburse your staff periodically for the mileage that they have driven, you can find all the information you need in the Managing Mileage Reimbursements table.

-Navigate to the Bookkeeping page, click the button labeled “Mileage Entries”.
+Navigate to the Bookkeeping page, then Tools page, and click the button labeled “Mileage Entries”.

 On the page that opens, there are two tables.
 The top table shows all the mileage entries made by your organization for which reimbursement is needed.
 This table of mileage entries is grouped by staff member.

 Updating these records updates your Bookkeeping.
 These updated records no longer appear in your Payables.